 CAHS is participating in a NHMRC pilot project which will enable us to work with departments and investigators to standardize the information we provide to potential clinical trial sponsors/collaborative groups who approach CAHS departments or investigators to discuss the feasibility of conducting clinical trials on this site.
 This is an opportunity to streamline the information provided to sponsors during the initial discussions about conducting potential trials and may help to overcome many common delays or hurdles that occur during the preparation, submission and review of ethics and research governance applications for these trials.
 The project scope at CAHS will cover industry sponsored clinical trials and multi-centre Collaborative Research Group (CRG) studies.

 The NHMRC has developed the Good Practice Process (GPP) with the aim of increasing the efficiency of the site assessment (ethics and research governance) and authorisation process of clinical trials.
 More specifically, the GPP aims to:

-Sixteen institutions around Australia have nominated to be a pilot site for the GPP and PMH is the only one in WA.
-The Research Governance office (RGO) is coordinating the pilot at PMH and will be implementing the GPP for at least the next 6 months.
+Sixteen institutions around Australia were involved in phase 1 of piloting GPP, with PMH the only one in WA.
 The GPP breaks the approval process for clinical trials into the following stages: